-UPDATE 4/19/2018: To include comments from the NORTHCOM/ NORAD nominee, the Secretary of the Navy, the Chief of Naval Operations, the Air Force Director of Civil Engineers, and the Assistant Secretary of Defense (Energy, Installations & Environment), and to increase the number if senior defense officials raising concerns about climate change to 16.
+UPDATE 4/19/2018: To include comments from the NORTHCOM/ NORAD nominee, the Secretary of the Navy, the Chief of Naval Operations, the Air Force Director of Civil Engineers, and the Assistant Secretary of Defense (Energy, Installations & Environment), and to increase the number of senior defense officials raising concerns about climate change to 16.

 UPDATE 3/13/2018: To include the AFRICOM Commanders comments during a Senate Armed Services Committee hearing.

-Over the past twelve months, 16 senior officials at the U.S. Defense Department (DoD) have raised concerns about, and recommended actions to address, the security implications of climate change, both due to its effect on military infrastructure, readiness and operations, and its broader geostrategic implications for the United States.
+Since January 2017, 18 senior officials at the U.S. Defense Department (DoD) have raised concerns about, and recommended actions to address, the security implications of climate change, both due to its effect on military infrastructure, readiness and operations, and its broader geostrategic implications for the United States.

 Below is a chronological list of written and verbal statements by these defense officials, as well as links to DoD reports and other government documents covering the climate-military nexus, that have been released during this Administration thus far.
 Each entry includes a link to its source, which includes more information and context.